dbt-labs/docs.getdbt.com/website/docs/guides/teradata-qs.md

 1. Click the **Commit and sync git** button.
 This action prepares your changes for commit.
 2. A modal titled **Commit to a new branch** will appear.
 3. In the modal window, name your new branch `add-customers-model`.
 This branches off from your primary branch with your new changes.
-4. Add a commit message, such as "Add customers model, tests, docs" and and commit your changes.
+4. Add a commit message, such as "Add customers model, tests, docs" and commit your changes.
 5. Click **Merge this branch to main** to add these changes to the main branch on your repo.